bensalcie/Bongodoo/README.md

 # Bongodoo
 Bongodoo is a memory game that revolutionizes the way young people think, recall events,sessions and people.
-It tackles aspects of leadership and the impact of these leaders  to young poeople towards their success.
+It tackles aspects of leadership and the impact of leaders  to young poeople towards their success.
 It covers the wider scope of understanding and visualizing various leadersof impact to them by making them recall leaders, objects and instances around their geographic locations.